ICAM4: Molecular biology

 LW antigens reside on a 40- to 42-kilodalton red cell membrane glycoprotein named CD242.
 The LW glycoprotein has recently been renamed ICAM-4 due to its similarity to intercellular adhesion molecule, although exactly which integrins bind to ICAM-4 is subject to controversy.

 The function of ICAM-4 is not fully understood but appears to be restricted to erythroid cells.
 During in vitro erythropoesis, LW appears at either the erythroid colony forming stage or later at the proerythroblast stage.
 A vital part of erythropoesis is the clustering of erythroblasts around bone marrow macrophages to form erythroblastic islands.
 The erythroblast is then able to remove its nucleus, which is in turn ingested and broken down by the macrophages, to become a mature erythrocyte.
 During this process ICAM-4 binds to VLA-4, an erythroblast binding site, on adjacent erythroblasts and to αv integrins on macrophages to help stabilise the erythroblastic islands.
 The binding of red cells to macrophages in the spleen by ICAM-4 could also play a part in the removal of senescent red cells.

 Despite the functional aspects of ICAM-4, its apparent absence in LW(a-b-) and Rh_{null} phenotypes does not appear to lead to any obvious pathological effects.
 ICAM-4 expression is elevated on sickle red cells and its binding to αv integrins on the endothelial cells may cause the pain associated with sickle cell crises.

 Auto anti-LW is not uncommon as an autoantibody but usually presents with transient suppression of the LW antigen in genetically LW+ individuals, and so appears to be an alloantibody.
 True alloanti-LW is a very rare occurrence, with only two known examples of alloanti-LW^{ab}, produced by patients with an LW(a-b-) phenotype.
 Anti-LW can be present as a clinically insignificant autoantibody and not be associated with increased red cell destruction.
 Anti-LW has also been associated with cases of warm type autoimmune haemolytic anaemia; Philip Levine suggested that it was the most common antibody in cases of AIHA with a positive Coombs test.

 Transfusion medicine

 Haemolytic disease of the newborn (HDFN) due to alloanti-LW is described as mild and very rare, even the very potent anti-LW^{ab} of one known patient caused minimal evidence of HDFN in her three pregnancies.
 To date auto anti-LW has only been implicated as the cause of one case of HDFN.

+Clinical diagnostic

+Clinical testing in patient care for LW antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect LW antigens expression on the red cell membrane.